theory/pgenv/README.md

 - `earliest` to indicate the oldest installed version (exluding beta versions);
 - `newest` to indicate the newest installed version (exluding beta versions).

+It is important to note that `earliest` and `latest` have nothing to do with the time you installed PostgreSQL by means of `pgenv`: they refer only to PostgreSQL *stable* versions.
+To better clearify this, the following snippet shows you which aliases point to which versions in an example installation.

+     9.6.19                 <-- earliest (also earliest 9.6)
+     9.6.20      <-- latest 9.6
+     12.2        <-- earliest 12
+     12.4        <-- latest 12
+     13beta2
+     13.0                   <-- latest (also latest 13)

 The subcommands are:

 ### pgenv use